18F/18f.gsa.gov/pages/what-we-deliver.md

 title: Our work
 permalink: /what-we-deliver/
 layout: primary
-lead: Strategies and services that help agencies provide excellent value to the public.
+lead: See how we’ve helped agencies deliver value to the American people.
 content_wide: true
 content_focus: false
 redirect_from: